 According to several review articles, bug zappers and ultrasonic repellers do little, if anything, to control mosquitoes; they kill far more moths and flies.
 The latest twist: phone apps that emit ultrasonic wavelengths that are supposed to repel mosquitoes.
 Like older ultrasonic devices, there’s no evidence they work (online anecdotes don’t count as scientific evidence).
 Because mosquitoes are weak flyers, one good low-tech option is a powerful fan, preferably oscillating.

 Apply ice, and try not to scratch.
 Ammonium solutions (in many after-bite products) provide some relief.
 Calamine lotion or hydrocortisone cream may also help.
 If you are sensitive to mosquitoes, taking antihistamines before you go out may lessen reactions to stings.
-Everyone seems to have a favorite home remedy—vinegar, Vicks VapoRub, lemon juice, lavender oil, toothpaste or a baking soda or meat tenderizer paste.
-There’s no science behind them, but some may have anti-inflammatory or other soothing effects.
+An oral antihistamine can help with severe itching.